pylayers/pylayers/doc/notebook/UserManual.rst

      'PILLAR',
      'ABSORBENT']

-Defining a new Slab and a new Material
+Defining a New Slab and a New Material
 --------------------------------------

 .. code-block:: python